 The Uses of Industrial Hemp

 When you flip back the pages of history, you will find that hemp was one of the first crops to be cultivated by the human race.
 Archaeological evidence points out that the use of hemp was a reality in Neolithic China, even around 5B.C.
 Then, around 480 B.C, Herodotus – a Greek historian of his time – notes that the inhabitants of Scythia inhaled the smoke of hemp as a pleasure activity.
-From there on, you can see the use of hemp across the globe and across civilizations.
+From there on, you can see the use of industrial hemp across the globe and across civilizations.

 Food & Beverages

-Many parts of the hemp plant makes for nutritious food.
-For example, the seed of the hemp plant are high in protein and omega-3 fatty acids that can serve as an excellent dietary supplement.
+Many parts of the hemp plant make for nutritious food.
+For example, the seed of the hemp plant is high in protein and omega-3 fatty acids, which can serve as an excellent dietary supplement.
 The seeds can be consumed raw or even sprouted and added to a salad.

 Soil and Water Purification

-Hemp, as a purifying product, was most notably used in the clean-up of the Chernobyl nuclear disaster in Ukraine and was used to heal its soil in the aftermath of the mishap.
-Through a process called phytoremediation.
+Hemp, as a purifying product, was most notably used in the clean-up of the Chernobyl nuclear disaster in Ukraine and was used to heal its soil in the aftermath of the mishap through a process called phytoremediation.

 These statements have not been evaluated by the food and drug administration (FDA).
-These products are not intended to diagnose, treat, cure or prevent any disease.
+These products are not intended to diagnose, treat, cure, or prevent any disease.